NVIDIA/aistore/docs/dsort.md

 `file2.png`, then we would have 2 *records*: one for `file1` and one for `file2`.

+**Algorithm** - the sorting algorithm applied during the sorting phase of dSort.
+After dSort execution, all records within a shard, or across shards with adjacent indices, are guaranteed to be sorted according to the specified algorithm's order.

+**External Key Map (EKM)** - a dSort feature that allows users to precisely control how records are packed into output shards.
+EKM provides a flexible mechanism to map each individual record to a specific shard based on rules defined in an external file.

 **Extraction phase** - dSort has multiple phases in which it does the whole operation.
 The first of them is **extraction**.
 In this phase, dSort is reading input shards and looks inside them to get to the objects and metadata.
 Objects